Police: Man imprisons, assaults woman at motel for 3 days - NewsBreak

 WALTON COUNTY, Fla.
 (WJHG/WECP) - It’s been six months since Walton County Sheriff’s deputies say more than 200 teenagers broke into an $8 million Watercolor mansion, threw a raging party, and then posted it on social media.
 Investigators were able to identify a number of partygoers but they have yet to find the person or persons responsible.

-WALTON CO., Fla.
-(WJHG/WECP) - A mother and her boyfriend were arrested on Tuesday after deputies say they abducted six children and fled from Ohio.
-According to the Walton County Sheriff’s Office, a call was received from Florida Highway Patrol in reference to a minivan allegedly involved in a kidnapping.
-We’re told authorities from Lancaster, Ohio, had contacted FHP with the general location of the couple with a description of the car.
+An Ohio mother and her boyfriend were arrested after abducting six children and fleeing the state, and ending up in Florida.
+According to investigators, on Tuesday evening, Walton County Sheriff’s Office received a call from Florida Highway Patrol in reference to a minivan involved in

 WJHG-TV